Maggie Borg

-Maggie Borg (1952–2004) was a Maltese activist for environmental and social rights.
+Maggie Borg (14 January 1952 – 3 August 2004) was a Maltese activist for environmental and social rights.

 Environmental activist

-Maggie Borg was a prominent Maltese environmentalist.
-She worked for Friends of the Earth (Malta) and Greenpeace Mediterranean.
+Maggie Borg was a Maltese environmentalist.
+She worked with Friends of the Earth (Malta) and Greenpeace Mediterranean.

 Her main objectives were the promotion of recycling and clean energy in Malta and the Mediterranean countries, and the preservation of nature in rural areas.
-Borg worked together with other notable Maltese activists such as Julian Manduca, who had an award named after him.
-Maltese rock band Dripht dedicated their album Global Warning to both environmentalists.
+She worked with other Maltese activists such as Julian Manduca.
+The Maltese rock band Dripht dedicated their album Global Warning to both environmentalists.

 Biography

-Maggie Borg was born in Cospicua, Malta on 14 January 1952.
+Maggie Borg was born in Cospicua on 14 January 1952.
 She was the eldest daughter in a family of 10 siblings.
-After an education at Cospicua Public School she worked as a tourist guide, a shop assistant and as a self-employed designer and manufacturer of woolen sweaters before joining Greenpeace.
-Borg married at a young age.
-After the marriage broke up she became very supportive of friends and younger members of the family.
+After an education at Cospicua Public School she worked as a tourist guide, a shop assistant and as a self-employed designer and manufacturer of woollen sweaters before joining Greenpeace.
+Borg married at a young age but the marriage ended.

-Borg resided in Naxxar and Mosta and finally settled down in Zebbug.
+She lived in Naxxar and Mosta before moving to Zebbug.
 She continued her education as a mature student at the University of Malta where she earned a master's degree in Sociology & Environmental Studies in 1993.
 She developed a course in environmental studies for the secondary school curriculum and started teaching senior classes at San Anton School.
 Her approach to teaching was appreciated by pupils and parents alike.
 Quoting Malta Independent columnist Daphne Caruana Galizia: "Her methods were considered unorthodox until her pupils began scoring 1s and 2s in their MATSEC exams."

 Death

-Maggie Borg died of breast cancer on 3 August 2004, aged 52, after fighting the disease for almost ten years.
-She remained active until the end supporting various causes, like the Malta Cancer Foundation.
-Her name is remembered annually on the website Aboutmalta.com on the anniversary of her death.
+Maggie Borg died of breast cancer on 3 August 2004, aged 52, after having the disease for almost ten years.
+She remained active until she died, supporting various causes including the Malta Cancer Foundation.